saagie/technologies/technologies/app/rstudio-3.6.2/README.md

 ```
 docker run --rm -it -p 10087:8787 -v $PWD/rstudio:/home -v $PWD/hadoop/conf:/etc/hadoop/conf --name rstudio -e SAAGIE_BASE_PATH=/ -e PASSWORD=yourPassword saagie/rstudio:3.6.2
 ```
-And you may also need to run it in HOST mode (for example if you're using a VPN).
+And you may also need to run it in HOST mode (for example, if you're using a VPN).

-If you want to run RStudio on a custom port, let's say port 9999, you can run it like:
+You can also run RStudio on a custom port, such as `9999`:
 * Bridge mode: `docker run --rm -it -p9999:9999 --name rstudio saagie/rstudio:latest /init_rstudio.sh --port 9999`
 * Host mode: `docker run --rm -it --net=host --name rstudio saagie/rstudio:latest /init_rstudio.sh --port 9999`